wso2/docs-is/en/docs/setup/removing-unused-tokens-from-the-database.md

 You can use one of the following methods for token cleanup.

 !!! note
-    We recommend using stored procedures instead of using the cleanup task that is available in the WSO2 Identity Server by default.
+    We recommend using stored procedures instead of using the cleanup task that is available in WSO2 Identity Server by default.

 ### Using stored procedures for token cleanup